Welcome to The Moray Council Website

-Is your child emotionally and socially mature enough to cope with a full-time programme of education?
+Is your child emotionally and socially mature enough to cope with full-time education?
+How will they cope with:

 • making friends and working with other children in the class